practicalli/clojure/docs/clojure-spec/organising-specs.md

 # Organizing Specifications

-Data and function definition specifications are typically placed in a dedicated Specification namespaces.
+Data and function definition specifications are typically placed in a dedicated `specification` namespaces, e.g `src/domain/project/specification.clj`.

 Add the data specifications (`spec/def`), custom predicate functions and function specifications (`spec/fdef`) to the `specifications` namespace.